OS-EDA/Course/Chapter_00_Preparations/c00_preparations.md

 ```

 ### Verify the builds
-start docker using the provided scripts for starting a build executing `make` from the flow dir, using the `docker_shell` utility:
+start docker using the provided scripts for starting openroad executing `make` from the flow directory using the `docker_shell` utility:

 ```
 cd flow
 ./util/docker_shell make
 ```

-the `docker_shell` script will pull the builder image from openroad `openroad/flow-ubuntu22.04-builder:latest`
+the `docker_shell` script will execute comands from docker with correct config.
 The rest of the commands part of the make targets of `ORFS` will work in the same way:

 ```
 ./util/docker_shell make clean_all